NiengLee/NiengLee/README.md

 ⚪CSS
 ⚪JS
-⚪SQL --> PostgreSQL most preferred by me for DB management ⚪LINUX --> starting with ubuntu, and then, to dominate Tails Linux and Kali linux ⚪Git/GitHub --> powerful tool to work remote and collaborative in team ⚪KNIME --> powerful tool to manipulate set of data ⚪PowerBI --> Just for Showing data to clairly way and manipulate data to make important decisions ⚪Bash
+⚪SQL --> PostgreSQL most preferred by me for DB management ⚪NoSQL ---> MongoDb most preferred by me for no structured query language for DB management ⚪LINUX --> starting with ubuntu, and then, to dominate Tails Linux and Kali linux ⚪Git/GitHub --> powerful tool to work remote and collaborative in team ⚪KNIME --> powerful tool to manipulate set of data ⚪PowerBI --> Just for Showing data to clairly way and manipulate data to make important decisions ⚪Bash
+⚪Docker
+⚪AWS

+for FRONTEND tools, I've basic concepts about Typescript, viteJS, NextJs/React, Tailwindscss.

 💻**Skills of my interest to develop**:

-⚪Js/Typescript ⚪Goolang/(Framework Gin for Backend) ⚪Docker/Kubernets ⚪Scala ⚪Apache/hadoop(Pyspark) ⚪Google cloud or AWS ⚪Jenkins
+⚪Js/Typescript ⚪Goolang/(Framework Gin for Backend) ⚪Scala ⚪Apache/hadoop(Pyspark) ⚪Google cloud or AWS ⚪Jenkins

 🙋‍♂️**SoftSkills learnt**: